arpa2/tlspool/doc/socketprotocol.rst

 be supplied.

-Several flags have been defined to loosen or tighten the validations made by the TLS pool, and they are described above for the client.
+Several flags have been defined to loosen or tighten the validations made by the TLS Pool, and they are described above for the client.

 As a rule, servers do not know the remote identity that they are communicating with.
 There may be exceptions, where a protocol did